chilops/workbook/Interview & Concepts.md

 \

-TCS allowed me to work with cloud and DevOps tools like AWS, Kubernetes, and Terraform.
+TCS gave me opportunity to explore and work with cloud and DevOps tools like AWS, Kubernetes, and Terraform.

 \

 3\*\*\*

-And I also work with the Center of Excellence team (CoE), engaging with different clients to understand their on-premises infra and running POCs based on their requirements.
+And also, I work with the Center of Excellence team (CoE), we coordinate with different clients to understand their on-premises infra and running POCs based on their workloads and requirements.

 I helped to set up AWS cloud infrastructure using Infrastructure as Code tools like Terraform, and we maintain custom Terraform modules.